Snowflake-Labs/sfquickstarts/site/sfguides/src/geocoding_address_data_with_mapbox/geocoding_address_data_with_mapbox.md

 ### What You’ll Learn

 - How to use the Mapbox app’s functions to perform bulk geocoding on a snowflake table.
-- How to use geocoded data to make a basic map.
+- How to export your new spatial data for use in third-party tools

 ### What You’ll Need

 - Access to the snowflake UI.
 - The Mapbox Native App installed in your snowflake environment.
-- The streamlit app installed in your snowflake environment.

 ### What You’ll Build

-- A query with geocoding results from your snowflake table
-- An interactive map showing point locations from your geocoded snowflake data.
+- SQL queries to geocode data from a single column
+- SQL queries to geocode data from multiple columns (structured data)
+- SQL queries to export geojson data from a table with latitude and longitude data
+- SQL queries to reverse geocode coordinates and perform boundary lookups

 <!-- ------------------------ -->